Tribal Government Departments

 Department Overview

 The Intergovernmental Affairs Department works to support and advance the Muckleshoot Tribal Council's federal, state, and local government legislative agendas.
-Our team strives to develop and maintain strong and productive government-to-government relationships between our Tribal government and state, local and federal governments, and agencies, and preserving the important protocols of Tribal consultation, effective partnerships and relationships that benefit not only the tribe but our state and local community as well.
+Our team strives to develop and maintain strong and productive government-to-government relationships between our Tribal government and state, local and federal governments, and agencies, and preserving the important protocols of tribal consultation, effective partnerships and relationships that benefit not only the tribe but our state and local community as well.

 Administering the Muckleshoot charitable donations program in support of the charity committee is another of our important responsibilities.
 We make funding recommendations and provide quarterly reports to the committee.
 Each year the committee makes hundreds of charity fund contributions to local non-profit organizations and educational institutions.